 On windows, if you get an error saying “pyglet.gl.ContextException: Unable to share contexts” then the most likely cause is that you need OpenGL drivers and your built-in Windows only have limited support for OpenGL (or possibly you have an Intel graphics card that isn’t very good).
 Try installing new drivers for your graphics card from the manufacturer web page not from Microsoft.

 The minimum requirement for PsychoPy is a computer with a graphics card that supports OpenGL.
 Many newer graphics cards will work well.
 Ideally the graphics card should support OpenGL version 2.0 or higher.
 Certain visual functions run much faster if OpenGL 2.0 is available, and some require it (e.g. ElementArrayStim).

 If you already have a computer, you can install PsychoPy and the Configuration Wizard will auto-detect the card and drivers, and provide more information.
 It is inexpensive to upgrade most desktop computers to an adequate graphics card.
 High-end graphics cards can be very expensive but are only needed for vision research (and high-end gaming).

-If you’re thinking of buying a laptop for running experiments, avoid the built-in Intel graphics chips (e.g. GMA 950).
-The drivers are crummy and performance is poor; graphics cards on laptops are more difficult to exchange.
-Get something with nVidia or ATI chips instead.
+Generally nVidia and ATI (AMD) graphics chips are high-performance than Intel graphics chips so try and get one of those instead.
 Some graphics cards that are known to work with PsychoPy can be found here; that list is not exhaustive, many cards will also work.

-Users of macports can install PsychoPy and all its dependencies simply with:
+This may be/get out of date but users of macports should be able to install PsychoPy and all its dependencies simply with:

 PsychoPy is in the Debian packages index so you can simply do: